Praat notes

 Microphones are usually mono.

-Also, it is good science to only vary the things you intend to study, and stereo effects are not easy to control in recording or playback, so mono makes your life simpler.
+Also, it is good science to only vary the things you intend to study, and mixing multiple microphones gives a few dB of effects that are not easy to control in recording, or in playback (and headphones are different from speakers when it comes to stereo effects), so mono frankly makes your life simpler.

-- when you want to be really precise, consider that on some hardware, 'record mono' means 'mix stereo to mono', while on others, it means 'record the first channel', and you won't really know until you test
+That said, when you want to be really precise, consider that on some input devices, 'record mono' means 'mix stereo to mono', while on others, it means 'record the first channel', and this is not something they list in spec sheets, so you won't really know which one it is until you test.

-know that stereo recordings can be more useful, because people are good at separating multiple voices from any sound recorded in a vaguely binaural way.
+A separate point: if you are recording less for sound analysis, and more for someone to transcribe this to text, know that a lifetime of practice made people better at separating multiple voices from any sound recorded in a vaguely binaural way than from mono.
 You may like a portable recorder with two mics mounted on them.

 Viewing your recording